Latest Admissions Information Click to get info

 Children being educated outside their normal age group Click to get info

 The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Headteacher and senior leadership of individual schools.
-If a school is happy to accept an application to educate a child out of year group, this is not a guarantee of a place.
-It just means the parent can apply along with all other parents for a school place in that academic year.

 Key dates Click to get info